LERCAutomation/DataBuffer-UserGuide/preface/preface.rst

 Acknowledgements
 ================

-Many thanks to Thames Valley Environmental Records Centre (TVERC) who have funded the development of the Data Buffer tool.
+Many thanks to Thames Valley Environmental Records Centre (TVERC) and Sussex Biological Records Centre (SxBRC) who have funded the development of the Data Buffer tool.

 .. raw:: latex